 If serving as a college or university faculty member is in your future, a new federal loan program administered by St. Kate's — with the potential for loan forgiveness — is here to help.

 The Nurse Faculty Loan Program (NFLP) is available for qualifying students in St. Catherine University Master of Science in Nursing: Nurse Educator or Doctor of Nursing Practice program.
 The purpose of the program is to help St. Kate's graduates address the nursing workforce shortage.
 Awards cover up to a full year of tuition, required fees, and a book allowance (up to $35,000 per year).
 If, after graduation, you serve in a full-time position as a faculty member at an accredited nursing school for a required period of time, up to 85% of the principal and interest of your NFLP loan will be cancelled.
-Details on the NFLP are posted on our financial aid page.
+Click here for details on the NFLP.

 Other student loan options

 Loans provide the most common form of financial support for graduate students at St. Catherine University.
 The university receives funds directly from the U.S. Department of Education, which allows our borrowers access to the best terms for the federal Direct Loan program.
 Graduate students may also apply for the Direct Graduate PLUS loan through St. Catherine University.